frederic-perez/AmE-dictionary/dictionary.md

 __prop up__ _But with her leg propped up._
 __propped__ _v_
 __props__ _Martin gets props for merely staying on his bike ib this year's Tour de France._
-__proselytize__ :two: :open_mouth: Convert or attempt to convert (someone) from one religion, belief, or opinion to another. _Syn_ evangelize, convert :es: convertir
+__proselytize__ :three::open_mouth: Convert or attempt to convert (someone) from one religion, belief, or opinion to another. _Syn_ evangelize, convert :es: convertir
 __protean__ :two::shit:
 __protestation__
 __protract__ _v_  To draw out or lengthen in time; prolong: _disputants who needlessly protracted the negotiations._